InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 ]

 Especially in the case of larger distances between you and the host teams, e.g. multiple time zones difference as in San Francisco, USA (PDT) and Berlin, Germany (CEST), you will need to actively consider this and explicitly manage your and their expectations on reaction times.
+### Building trust

+InnerSource puts huge weight on written communication - in particular when it comes to project decisions.
+Does that imply that in-person communication is forbidden?

+Clearly not: Where written communication shines when it comes to archiving and searchability, in-person communication shines when it comes to communication bandwidth.
+Try to make time to meet the people behind the names.
+If possible, try to meet them over your favorite beverage or some food.
+When you're able to hear people speak, when you know their idiosyncrasies remote collaboration will become easier.

+[EDITOR NOTE: There was actually a paper on how trust is build up on remote/asynchronous collaboration.
+Maybe I'll find that again.
+The basic point is that aside of reliability in collaboration, continued presence the effect of water cooler discussions and food/drink consumption is quite impressive...
+]
 ### Avoiding rejection

-You've got this really large feature or larger rewrite in mind that would be totally great and add real value that you would like to donate?
+Do you have a large feature that you want to contribute?
 Excellent!
-Wouldn't it be horrible if all your work would be wasted because the host team is maybe already building something very similar, is planning to deprecate the part of the software you are trying to extend or even does not see what you are proposing to be a fit for their project?
+Wouldn't it be horrible if all your work would be wasted?
+That can happen when the host team is already building something very similar, is planning to deprecate the the software, or does not see what you are proposing to be a fit for their project?
-This challenge is a frequent challenge and many team relationships suffered from not handling the fit in advance.
+This challenge is a frequent challenge and many team relationships suffered from not agreeing in advance that a contribution is a good fit.

 Make yourself and the host team happy (and possibly even save some work) by getting agreement from the host team on the user/technical design of the contribution _before_ working on the changes and submitting a pull request.
 You'll have to understand how the host team would like you to reach out for this - sometimes they have regular design discussions in person or via chat/voice/video conferences, some hand in design discussion / extension proposal documents for collective discussion and review, some work with feature requests, etc.